mrinal22258/Distribution-Ray-Tracing/README.txt

 raytracer.cpp -> line(34-78)
 main.cpp -> line(115-126)

-Lastly again to play around with values do changes in line (157-159) in raytracer.cpp
+Lastly, again to play around with values do changes in line (157-159) in raytracer.cpp